tigerbeetle/tigerbeetle/docs/operating/cdc.md

 The same [upgrade planning](./upgrading.md#planning-for-upgrades) recommended for clients applies to the CDC job.
-The CDC job version must not be newer than the cluster version, as it will fail with an error message if it is.
+The CDC job version must not be newer than the cluster version, as it will fail with an error message if so.

 Any transactions _originally_ created by TigerBeetle versions before `0.16.29` have the following limitations for CDC processing: